algolia/kubernetes-hands-on/05-pods/README.md

 * `/info`
 * `/health`

-Here is our first manifest for k8s:
+Here is our first manifest for Kubernetes:

 ```yml
 apiVersion: v1